-Buttermilk pie with streusel topping is sweet, creamy and irresistibly delicious.
-Make this recipe for an easy but impressive dessert!
+Buttermilk Pie with streusel topping is sweet, creamy, and irresistibly delicious.
+Featuring a premade crust and simple ingredients, it comes together quickly and with little effort.
+Make this buttermilk pie recipe for an easy but impressive dessert!

-This dessert is so simple to make and you may already have everything you need in your pantry!
+This recipe for buttermilk pie is so simple to make, and you may already have everything you need in your pantry!

 If you want something a little more decadent to impress your guests, try my Caramel Pecan Buttermilk Pie.
 It’s the perfect combination of two classic Southern desserts.

-Make perfectly Light and Fluffy Buttermilk Waffles for breakfast with any leftover ingredients.
+Then, use up leftover buttermilk to make light and fluffy waffles for breakfast!
 The outside gets a nice crispy layer, and they freeze and reheat beautifully.

-Or, go savory with a Simple Buttermilk Ranch Salad Dressing.
-Use it on salads, as a dip for veggies, or as a marinade for pork chops.
+Or, go savory with a simple ranch salad dressing for side salads, as a dip for veggies, or as a marinade for pork chops.

 What Is Buttermilk Pie?